Grand-Place: Destruction and rebuilding

 On 13 August 1695, during the Nine Years' War, a 70,000-strong French army under Marshal François de Neufville, duc de Villeroy, began a bombardment of Brussels in an effort to draw the League of Augsburg's forces away from their siege on French-held Namur in what is now Wallonia.
 The French launched a massive bombardment of the mostly defenceless city centre with cannons and mortars, setting it on fire and flattening the majority of the Grand-Place and the surrounding city.
 Only the stone shell of the Town Hall and a few fragments of other buildings remained standing.
 That the Town Hall survived at all is ironic, as it was the principal target of the artillery fire.

 After the bombardment, the Grand-Place was swiftly rebuilt in the following four years by the city's guilds and other owners.
 Their efforts were regulated by the city's councillors and the Governor of Brussels, who required that their plans be submitted to the authorities for approval, and fines were threatened against those who did not comply.
 In addition, the alignments of the buildings were once again improved.
 This helped deliver a remarkably harmonious layout for the rebuilt square, despite the ostensibly clashing combination of Gothic, Baroque and Louis XIV style.

 During the following two centuries, the Grand-Place underwent significant damage.
 In the late 18th century, French revolutionaries known as the sans-culottes sacked it, destroying statues of the nobility and symbols of Christianity.
 The guilds declined in importance in conjunction with the growing obsolescence of this form of economic organisation and the rise of proto-capitalism.
 They were abolished in 1795, under the French regime, and the guildhalls' furniture and archives were seized by the state and sold at public auction on the square in 1796.
-The remaining buildings were neglected and left in poor condition, with their facades painted, stuccoed and damaged by pollution.
+The remaining buildings were neglected and left in poor condition, with their façades painted, stuccoed and damaged by pollution.
 The square itself was proclaimed "Square of the People" by a decree of the 30 Ventôse An IV (1795) and a "Liberty tree" was planted on that occasion.
-At the first hours of Independence, in 1830, the Grand-Place became, for an extremely short time, the "Square of Regency".
+At the first hours of Belgian Independence, in 1830, skirmishes occurred on the Grand-Place, which became, for an extremely short time, the "Square of Regency".